Minerva Punjab agree 50-50 partnership with RoundGlass | Goal.com

 I-League club Minerva Punjab has agreed a 50-50 partnership deal with lifestyle and wellbeing firm RoundGlass, Goal can confirm.

-As it stands, the deal will see RoundGlass invest in Minerva's youth teams and will have no involvement with the senior team.
+As it stands, the deal will see RoundGlass invest in Minerva's youth teams and are unlikely to be involved with the senior team.

 RoundGlass is a venture capital firm that seeks to invest in the digital healthcare and wellness sectors.
 It was founded in 2014 by Gurpreet 'Sunny' Singh.
 He is also the CEO of Edifecs, a company providing integrated solutions for the healthcare ecosystem.
 He has also established SabTera, which works with under-resourced communities to provide schooling for children and sustainable employment for women.